Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

   opaque opening<16>;
   UpdatePrefix prefix;
-} UpdateResult;
+} UpdateResponse;
 ~~~

-Users verify the UpdateResult as if it were a SearchResult for the most recent
+Users verify the UpdateResponse as if it were a SearchResponse for the most recent
 version of `search_key`.

 Note that the contents of `UpdateRequest.value` is the new value of the lookup
 key and NOT a serialized `UpdateValue` object.
 To aid verification, the update
-result provides the `UpdatePrefix` structure necessary to reconstruct the
+response provides the `UpdatePrefix` structure necessary to reconstruct the
 `UpdateValue`.

 Users MUST retain the new version of the key and the position that it is stored
 at in the log for the purpose of monitoring.
 Users MAY retain the entire
-`UpdateResult` if they wish to later be able to provide non-repudiable proof of
+`UpdateResponse` if they wish to later be able to provide non-repudiable proof of
 misbehavior.

 ## Monitor